 In the present period of crisis the challenge of world need is faced with new and serious obstacles.
 Never before has the population of the world been so great.
 It is almost three times as great as it was in William Carey's day when he began the Era of Modern Missions.
 In the face of unprecedented need is the tragic loss of interest by a lukewarm church that is out of touch with the mind and heart of the Master.
 Added to this drag is the deadly virus of "modernism" which is destroying the dynamic of missions and perverting its Scriptural basis.
-Finally, the economic depression profoundly affected the missionary enterprise, bringing about a curtailment in many missions from which there has not yet been a recovery.
+Economic crises at home, warfare, oppression, and political disturbances abroad, have also profoundly affected the missionary enterprise.
+In some fields missionary forces have been reduced and the expansion of the Gospel checked.

 The Bible Institute meets this challenge by a definite reaffirmation of faith and loyalty to the Great Commission.
 It believes that this is a sifting hour, but that the true church will go on in the divine program until the return of Jesus Christ.
 It holds that God's first method in world-evangelism is the sending out of able workmen, prepared and prayed out to sacrificial service.
 It believes that no obstacles are insuperable to those who are divinely called and chosen.
 In a word, the Institute continues to believe in missions, and it means to serve as a training center for recruits who will go and tell the message of Life and Redemption in Christ.
-Few, if any, of its more than one hundred foreign missionaries working with various societies have had to return to the homeland on account of the "depression."
+Few, if any, of its more than one hundred foreign missionaries working with various societies have had to return to the homeland on account of economic crises.
 Instead, the roll of honor has been increased by several who have lately entered upon their first term of service.